 I was born and brought up in Shanghai, the most populous city in China.
 I studied Engineering at university in Shanghai and graduated with a first class honours degree.
+After university I began a career in Business

-After university I began a career in business management and international trade, first in China, then in New Zealand and finally in
+After university I began a career in Business Management and International Trade, first in China, then in New Zealand and finally in